-Approval of the Amendment requires the affirmative vote of a majority of the votes cast on this proposal at the Annual Meeting.
+Approval of Amendment No. 1 to the Amended and Restated 2019 Incentive Plan requires the affirmative vote of a majority of the votes cast on this proposal at the Annual Meeting.
 Abstentions and broker non-votes will not have an effect on the outcome of this proposal.

-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE 2019 INCENTIVE PLAN.
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF AMENDMENT NO. 1 TO THE AMENDED AND RESTATED 2019 INCENTIVE PLAN.

-Proposals For 2023 Annual Meeting
+Proposals for 2025 Annual Meeting

-Shareholder proposals intended for inclusion in our proxy statement for the 2023 Annual Meeting of Shareholders must be received at our offices no later than the close of business on December 2, 2022.
+Shareholder proposals intended for inclusion in our proxy statement for the 2025 Annual Meeting of Shareholders must be received at our offices no later than the close of business on December 5, 2024.
 All such proposals must comply with Rule 14a-8 under the Exchange Act and must be submitted to the Corporate Secretary, Insmed Incorporated, 700 US Highway 202/206, Bridgewater, New Jersey 08807.

-Under our Bylaws, any shareholder (as defined in our Bylaws) who wishes to present other business or nominate a director candidate at the 2023 Annual Meeting of Shareholders must give timely written notice of any such business or nomination to our Corporate Secretary in advance of the meeting.
+Under our Bylaws, any shareholder (as defined in our Bylaws) who wishes to present other business or nominate a director candidate at the 2025 Annual Meeting of Shareholders must give timely written notice of any such business or nomination to our Corporate Secretary in advance of the meeting.
 Such written notice must comply with the requirements in our Bylaws and must be given, either by personal delivery or by United States registered or certified mail, postage prepaid, to our Corporate Secretary at the address given above no later than 120 days nor more than 150 days before the anniversary of the immediately preceding year's annual meeting.
-Accordingly, for the 2023 Annual Meeting of Shareholders, our Corporate Secretary must receive such written notice no earlier than December 12, 2022 and no later than January 11, 2023.
-If the date of the 2023 Annual Meeting of Shareholders is more than 30 days before or more than 60 days after May 11, 2023 (the anniversary of this year's Annual Meeting), then the written notice must be received no later than the 120th day prior to such Annual Meeting or, if later, the 10th day following the day on which public disclosure of the date of such Annual Meeting was first made.
+Accordingly, for the 2025 Annual Meeting of Shareholders, our Corporate Secretary must receive such written notice no earlier than December 14, 2024 and no later than January 13, 2025.
+If the date of the 2025 Annual Meeting of Shareholders is more than 30 days before or more than 60 days after May 13, 2025 (the anniversary of this year's Annual Meeting), then the written notice must be received no later than the 120th day prior to such Annual Meeting or, if later, the 10th day following the day on which public disclosure of the date of such Annual Meeting was first made.
 If a shareholder fails to meet these requirements or fails to satisfy the requirements of Rule 14a-4 under the Exchange Act, the named proxies may exercise discretionary voting authority under proxies that we solicit to vote on any such business or nomination in accordance with their best judgment.
-Our Bylaws are available on our website at www.insmed.com under the heading "Investor Relations-Corporate Governance" or by submitting a written request to the Corporate Secretary, Insmed Incorporated, 700 US Highway 202/206, Bridgewater, New Jersey 08807.
+In addition to satisfying all of the requirements under our Bylaws, any shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees at the 2025 Annual Meeting of Shareholders must also comply with all applicable requirements of Rule 14a-19 under the Exchange Act.
+The advance notice requirement under Rule 14a-19 does not override or supersede the longer advance notice requirement under our Bylaws.
+Our Bylaws are available on our website at www.insmed.com under the heading "Investors-Corporate Governance" or by submitting a written request to the Corporate Secretary, Insmed Incorporated, 700 US Highway 202/206, Bridgewater, New Jersey 08807.

-Annual Report On Form 10-K
+Annual Report on Form 10-K